mehtaVatsalD/frontend/angular/Readme.md

 # Installation steps for angular
 1. Install Node and npm in your machine.
 1. Install vscode or any editor of your preference.
-1. Install angular cli globally using command: ```npm i @anular/cli -g```.
+1. Install angular cli globally using command: ```npm i -g @anular/cli```.
 You can also use npx to do so [Link for help for the same](https://stackoverflow.com/questions/54184357/npx-with-angular-cli-how-to-install-angular-cli-and-use-it-afterwards).
 1. Check the version of angular installed using ```ng version```.
 Note if you used npx then use npx in front of all commands you run like ```npx ng version``` (You can also add alias for ```alias ng=npx ng```).